Doodies/Github-Stars-Predictor/README.md

 In this project we have tried to predict the number of stars of a github repository that have more than 100 stars.
 For this we have taken the github repository data from github REST api and GraphQL api.
-After generating the dataset we visulaized and did some feature engineering with the dataset and after that , finally we come up to the stage where we applied various models and predicted the model's scores on training and test data.
+After generating the dataset we visualized and did some feature engineering with the dataset and after that , finally we come up to the stage where we applied various models and predicted the model's scores on training and test data.